 [28]Treatment schedule

-[29]A minimum absorbed dose of 200 Gy, followed by modified atmosphere storage at not more than 1% O2 for a minimum of 15 continuous days at or above 24 °C.
+[29]A minimum absorbed dose of 200 Gy, followed by modified atmosphere storage at less than 1% O2 and the balance maintained with added nitrogen (N2) for a minimum of 15 continuous days at 24 °C or above.

 [30]There is 95% confidence that the treatment according to this schedule kills not less than 99.9973% of all life stages of Trogoderma granarium.